carpentries/carpentries.org-archive/_posts/2024/08/2024-08-22-hpc-carpentry-llnl-workshop-report.md

 variant of the [workflow lesson][work], adapted for the Maestro workflow tool (rather than Snakemake), because it is developed and used at LLNL.

-The instructor team consisted of Andrew Reid and Trevor Keller from the HPC Carpentry steering committee, and Jane Herriman from LLNL, along with helpers from the LLNL community.
+The Instructor team consisted of Andrew Reid and Trevor Keller from the HPC Carpentry steering committee, and Jane Herriman from LLNL, along with helpers from the LLNL community.

 While split-terminal tools exist, we used vanilla [tmux][tmux] with two terminals attached to the same session.
-This allowed the instructors to type on their own laptop while referencing the lesson webpage and selectively sharing the terminal.
+This allowed the Instructors to type on their own laptop while referencing the lesson webpage and selectively sharing the terminal.
 Learners followed along on the enhanced terminal displayed at the front of the room.
 Note: to "scroll up" in `tmux`, press